mrfloris/MCLP/README.md

 - It makes it 420px (hardcoded in includes/header.php), feel free to change this
 - .gitignore has logo.png so I can keep using my own.
 - included is a default-logo.png under /assets/ just rename it to logo.png or upload your own logo.png

+## info.php
+- Rename /content/default-info.php to info.php and customize it.
+(I dont' want to share my live one)

+## faq.php
+- Rename /content/default-faq.php to faq.php and customize it.
+(I dont' want to share my live one)

 ## mc_status_cache.php
 - Make sure your webserver can read/write this file in the directory.